Psychology Schools in California

 Psychology Undergraduate Programs in California

-The University of California at Los Angeles offers three undergraduate psychology-related degrees: a Bachelor of Arts (B.A.) in psychology, a Bachelor of Science (B.S.) in Cognitive Science, and a B.S. in Psychobiology.
+The University of California at Los Angeles offers three undergraduate psychology-related degrees: a Bachelor of Arts (BA) in Psychology, a Bachelor of Science (BS) in Cognitive Science, and a BS in Psychobiology.
 The psychology department at UCLA encourages psychology majors to become involved in academic activities, such as the Psychology Undergraduate Research Conference, which brings together psychology majors from across the country to discuss the latest research in the field.
 Psychology majors are also invited to join the UCLA Psych Society and qualified students may opt to join Psi Chi, a national honor society in psychology.
-Students may also share research findings with the campus’s Undergraduate Psychology Journal.
+Students may also share research findings with the school’s Undergraduate Psychology Journal.

 California State University, Los Angeles

 California State University, Los Angeles features an 180 credit undergraduate program leading to a Bachelor of Arts in Psychology.
 Psychology majors must complete between 76 and 79 credits to fulfill major requirements, focusing on such topics as inferential statistics in psychology, psychology of violence and aggression, social psychology, history and systems of psychology, and media psychology.
 Undergraduate students can hone their research skills by working with the on-campus psychology research labs.
 Field experiences place students in volunteer assignments that allow for observation and participation in a variety of settings, such as a clinical facility.
 Psychology majors may join Psi Chi, if eligible, and the Black Psychology Society.